JeffGiroux/ericom-sp-onboarding/README.md

 ## Introduction

 This code will automate Service Provider onboarding for [Ericom Security](https://www.ericom.com).
-The API endpoints for Ericom will be called to setup the tenant and filtering policies.
+The API endpoints for Ericom will be called to setup the tenant and traffic filtering policies.

 ## Requirements